Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical results

-The second example in this section concerns scattering by the open circle presented on the leftmost panel in Figure~\ref{fig:scatterers}, with the same incident fields as in the first example.
+The second example in this section concerns scattering by the open circle shown in the leftmost panel of Figure~\ref{fig:scatterers}, using the same two incident fields as in the first example.
+The absolute value of the real part of the total field corresponding to the first incident field---associated with the frequency interval $[90, 100]$---is displayed in Figure~\ref{fig:circ_large_opening}.
 A reference solution $u_\mathrm{ref}(\br,t)$ at the point $\br = (0,0)$ and at $500$ equispaced times in the interval $[0,120]$ was used for error evaluation.
 The RE algorithm produced $130$ and $192$ complex resonances in the box $\mathcal{M}^I_h$ with $h = 0.3$ for the intervals $I = [90,100]$ and $I = [190,200]$, respectively.
 Maximum solution errors---evaluated at $\br = (0, 0)$ over 500 equally spaced time points in the interval $[0, 120]$---for incident fields with frequency content in the intervals $I = [90, 100]$ and $I = [190, 200]$ are shown on the left and right panels, respectively, in both Figures~\ref{fig:FTH_comp_no_adapt} and~\ref{fig:FTH_comp_adapt}.

 As in the first example of this section, the results in Figure~\ref{fig:FTH_comp_no_adapt} were obtained using the IE algorithm without adaptivity, since only frequency numbers $J < 200$ were used in this case.
 In particular, this figure demonstrates that even without the adaptive version of the IE algorithm, the FTH-SS method offers a significant advantage.
 As shown in Figure~\ref{fig:FTH_comp_adapt}, an even greater improvement is achieved when frequency numbers $J \ge 200$ are used in combination with the fully adaptive IE algorithm.
 In Figure~\ref{fig:FTH_comp_adapt} only three numbers-of-inverses, $200$, $400$ and $800$, marked as triangular error points, were used for the FTH-SS method.
 These values correspond to splitting the interval $I$ into $1$, $2$ and $4$ subintervals respectively, as part of the adaptive IE algorithm with initial input $J = 200$ in the interval $I$.
 As additional reference points we report that for the intervals $I = [90,100]$ and $I = [190,200]$ and utilizing as many as $10,000$ inverses, the FTH method (without singularity subtraction) produced solutions with errors of $1.2 \cdot 10^{-8}$ and $5.0 \cdot 10^{-5}$, respectively.